 - Stabilize bearings and rails in other axes/print bed

 The first thing you should look at is whether the banding is uniform or offsetting.

 Depending on the exact cause, there will be different solutions that you should try first.

-For example, if the main cause is from a wobble or uneven movement from the rods, your banding will look at certain way.
+For example, if the main cause is from a 3D printer wobble or uneven movement from the rods, your banding will look at certain way.

 The banding here would be where each layer slightly shifts in a certain direction.
 If you have Z banding which mostly comes out on just one side, it means the layer should be offset/depressed on the opposite side.